gregjhogan/tesla-pre-ap-epas-patch/README.md

 where `/path/to/epas_combined.hex` is a EPAS firmware update file from Tesla

 ## how it works
-The gateway in pre-AP vehicles constantly sends a GTW EPAS CONTROL message (CAN address 0x101) with two signals we care about:
+The gateway in vehicles without autopilot constantly sends a `GTW_epasControl` message (CAN address 0x101) with two signals we care about:
-* CONTROL TYPE (3 bits)
+* `GTW_epasControlType` (3 bits)
   * 0 = INHIBIT
   * 1 = ANGLE
   * 2 = TORQUE
   * 3 = BOTH
-* LDW ENABLE (1 bit)
+* `GTW_epasLDWEnable` (1 bit)
   * 0 = DISABLE
   * 1 = ENABLE

-(the gateway in pre-AP vehicles sets these signals to have a value of 0 - disabled)
+(the gateway in vehicles without autopilot sets these signals to have a value of 0)

-To control steering you need to send a DAS STEERING CONTROL message (CAN address 0x488) with two signals:
+The electronic parking brake in vehicles without autopilot constantly sends a `EPB_epasControl` message (CAN address 0x214) with one signal we care about:
-* CONTROL TYPE (2 bits)
+* EPB_epasEACAllow (3 bits)
   * 0 = DISABLE
   * 1 = ENABLE
-* ANGLE REQUEST (15 bits)
-  * desired steering angle

-(other messages also need to be sent, but are not relavant to the firmware modifications)

-The firmware patch applied by this tool changes the gateway GTW EPAS CONTROL message parsing in the EPAS firmware to extract the CONTROL TYPE and LDW ENABLE signals from the DAS STEERING CONTROL message CONTROL TYPE signal instead.
-This causes both signals in GTW EPAS CONTROL to have a value of 1 (enabling angle based steering over CAN) whenever the DAS STEERING CONTROL message indicates steering control should be enabled.
+(the electronic parking brake in vehicles without autopilot sets this signal to have a value of 0)

+The firmware patch replaces parsing these signals with loading the value 1 (after the checksum is validated).

+Note that if you have no electronic parking brake you still need to send `EPB_epasControl` with a good checksum and counter to prevent the EPAS from faulting.